Get In Touch

 We welcome instructions from families where a relative is likely to need help in the administration of their affairs and understand the extra sensitivity and communication skills needed when acting for vulnerable clients.

-The team has been ranked in the Chambers & Partners 2024 legal directory.
-The team was described as, “quick to respond and have great depth of knowledge.”
+The team has been ranked in the Chambers & Partners 2025 legal directory.
+The team was described as,“friendly and professional, with a great depth of knowledge.

 Deputyship for the elderly and clients with a learning disability or mental health problems